ibexa/documentation-developer/docs/administration/project_organization/architecture.md

 # Architecture

-[[= product_name =]] architecture is based on the philosophy to **use APIs** that will be maintained in the long term.
+[[= product_name =]] architecture is based on the philosophy to **use APIs** that is maintained in the long term.
 This **makes upgrades easier and provides lossless couplings** between all parts of the architecture, at the same time improving the migration capabilities of the system.

 The structure of an [[= product_name =]] app is based on the Symfony framework but content management functions rely on the public PHP API.